From the Field

 Haiti earthquakes: Facts, FAQs, and how to help

-Explore facts and frequently asked questions about the 2021 and 2010 earthquakes, and learn how you can help people vulnerable Haitians today.
+Explore facts and frequently asked questions about the 2021 and 2010 earthquakes, and learn how you can help vulnerable Haitians today.

 Fast facts: 2021 and 2010 Haiti earthquakes

-• Striking near Petit-Trou-de-Nippes, the 7.2 magnitude 2021 quake claimed over 2,000 lives and affected more than 1.2 million people, including 540,000 children, as reported by UNICEF.
+• 2021 earthquake: Striking near Petit-Trou-de-Nippes, the 7.2 magnitude 2021 quake claimed over 2,000 lives and affected more than 1.2 million people, including 540,000 children, as reported by UNICEF.

-• In 2010, a powerful 7.1 magnitude quake devastated the capital, claiming approximately 300,000 lives.
+• 2010 earthquake: A powerful 7.1 magnitude quake devastated the capital, claiming 300,000 lives.

-• The epicenters of the 2021 and 2010 earthquakes were approximately 63 miles apart and are thought to have occurred along the same fault line.
-The epicenter of the 2021 earthquake was 78 miles west of Port-au-Prince.
-In contrast, the 2010 earthquake’s epicenter was in Léogâne, just 15 miles west of the capital.
+• Location: The epicenters of the 2021 and 2010 earthquakes were approximately 63 miles apart and along the same fault line.

 BACK TO QUESTIONS